-How to Get a Teaching License in Arizona
+How to Earn Teacher Certification in Arizona

 School districts in Arizona are challenged with a severe teacher shortage and are working hard to get more qualified teachers into their classrooms.
 The state modified certification criteria in 2017 to help alleviate this crisis.